Dissipative preparation and stabilization of many-body quantum states in a superconducting qutrit array: discussion

 \section{discussion}

-In this work we proposed and analyzed a driven-dissipative protocol to achieve preparation and stabilization of the AKLT state in a one-dimensional superconducting qutrit array.
-Via numerical simulation, we verified the effectiveness of our protocol for a pair of two adjacent qutrits as well as with extended system sizes.
+In this work, we proposed and analyzed a driven-dissipative protocol to achieve preparation and stabilization of the AKLT state \refeo{with OBC} in a one-dimensional superconducting qutrit array. \refeo{Our stabilization of a manifold of edge states opens up the opportunity to study dynamics within that manifold, rather than just preparing a pure state.} Via numerical simulation, we verified the effectiveness of our protocol for a pair of two adjacent qutrits as well as with extended system sizes.

 Our results illuminate the possibility for efficient generation of manybody entangled states on superconducting qutrit platforms.
-Generalization from the AKLT state to other matrix product states states or projected entangled pair states \cite{Cirac2021} may be possible.
+Generalization from the AKLT state to other matrix product states or projected entangled pair states \cite{Cirac2021} may be possible.
 Since the spin-1 ALKT state represents a quantum wire in measurement-based quantum computing, it only allows for performing quantum computation of a limited scope.
 Universal computation, in contrast, can be realized by the spin-2 AKLT state on a 2-dimensional square lattice \cite{Wei2015}, which would be a natural next step beyond our work.